Pont Neuf

-It was declared a World Heritage Site by UNESCO in 1991, along with the entire Parisian riverbank; its foundation stone was laid by King Henry III in 1578 and it was inaugurated in 1608.
+It was declared Patrimonio de la Humanidad a UNESCO World Heritage Site in 1991, along with the entire bank of the Parisian river; its foundation stone was laid by King Henry III in 1578 and it was inaugurated in 1608.

-Its length is 232 meters and its width is 22 meters.
-At the time of its construction (1587 – 1607) it was a modern bridge with several innovations, it was the first bridge in the capital in which there were no houses.
+Its length is 232 metros and its width 22 meters; at the time of its construction (1587–1607) it was a modern bridge featuring several innovations — it was the first bridge in the capital to have no houses built on it.

 It has 12 arches in total.

-You can use it to go from the Louvre Museum to the Ile de la Cité, the small island in the center of the river and heart of medieval Paris.
-Once on the island you can walk to the Conciergerie, the Sainte Chapelle and the Notre Dame Cathedral.
+You can use it to go from the Louvre Museum to the Île de la Cité area, the small island in the center of the river, and corazón del Paris medieval.
+Once on the island you can walk to the Conciergerie or Palais de la Cité, the Sainte-Chapelle and visit Notre-Dame Cathedral

 Prices